-During my first few years as a real estate investor, I found that one of the biggest time-wasters I had to deal with was my research process.
+During my first few years as a real estate investor, one of the biggest time-wasters I had to deal with was my research process.

-Well… an abundance of caution isn't a bad thing per se, but I eventually figured out that this approach was hurting me.
+Now, an abundance of caution isn't a bad thing per se, but I eventually realized this approach was hurting me.

 Well… in order to close a deal, I had to get some accepted offers.

 For every ONE accepted offer I got, I usually had to send out a lot of offers, and I had to do this on an ongoing basis (not one offer per week… but more like a DOZEN offers per week).